-The repeated bouts of congestion, wheezing, and gasping for breath can cause anyone to feel anxious, overwhelmed, and even defeated.
+The repeated bouts of coughing, congestion, wheezing, and gasping for breath can cause anyone to feel anxious, overwhelmed, and even defeated.
 Living with asthma symptoms can result in tremendous stress.
 Likewise, added stress can trigger asthma symptoms.
 So where do you turn for asthma support and help?

 We can give you some asthma help so that living with asthma is easier and you are able to have an active life, doing the things you enjoy, including exercising with asthma.
 Here are some health topics for living with asthma.

 Although stress does not causeasthma, stress and asthma are definitely linked.
 Asthma causes stress, and stress makes it more difficult to control asthma.
 Even daily stress can make your asthma symptoms worsen.
 Learning to change your stress response to decrease your asthma symptoms is important.
 Equally important is prioritizing your daily schedule so you allow enough time to accomplish what you need to do without feeling pressured or overwhelmed.

 The longer breathing problems go uncontrolled, the more likely you’ll notice the signs caused by stress.
 This can make it more difficult to breathe and create even further problems, including: